pf4j/pf4j/README.md

 You can mark any interface or abstract class as an extension point (with marker interface ExtensionPoint) and you specified that an class is an extension with @Extension annotation.

+Also, PF4J can be used in web applications.
+For my web applications when I want modularity I use [Wicket Plugin](https://github.com/decebals/wicket-plugin).

 Components
 -------------------
 - **Plugin** is the base class for all plugins types.
 Each plugin is loaded into a separate class loader to avoid conflicts.